mekorhabracha/mekorhabracha.github.io/index.md

     text: Donate to Mekor
     link: contribute/donate.html
 alert:
-  text: "Boruch Dayan HaEmet -- We are saddened to inform the Mekor Habracha community of the passing of Musa bat Boruch Moshe v'Beila, mother of Bruce Taubman, Mekor member and Board President.
+  text: "Boruch Dayan HaEmet -- We are saddened to inform the Mekor Habracha community of the passing of Musa bat Boruch Moshe v'Beila, mother of Bruce Taubman, Mekor Board President.
 May Bruce, Miriam & family be comforted among the mourners of Zion and Jerusalem.
 For Shiva info, click here.

 "
   type: warning